johnny-lai/baker/README.md

-# bedrock
+# baker

-Bedrock is meant to provide a base on which to build your Go microservice.
-It comes with a `Makefile` that can build, test and benchmark your service.
+Baker comes with a `Makefile` that can build, test and benchmark your go or Swift application.
 The rules are written so that the build machine only needs `docker` to be installed.

 ## Installation